 xl_scn OptimizationUnder high-concurrency write workloads, if every backend contended for the same global local_scn atomic counter at WAL insert time, a significant cache-line bouncing hot spot would emerge. pgrac avoids this with the per-thread xl_scn optimization.

-local_scn lives in the node's shared memory and is volatile data.
-If a node crashes with local_scn = N, after restart there is no direct way to know the last SCN before the crash — restarting from 0 would produce SCN values smaller than those already assigned to committed transactions, violating monotonicity and breaking visibility decisions.
+local_scn lives in the node's shared memory and is volatile.
+If a node crashes with local_scn = N, restart must avoid recounting from 0 — that would produce SCN values smaller than those already assigned to committed transactions and violate monotonicity.

-This chapter has established the SCN conceptual framework: cross-node incomparability of LSN is the fundamental motivation for introducing a Lamport clock; the 8-byte encoding separates node_id (high 8 bits) from local_scn (low 56 bits), with the former guaranteeing global uniqueness and the latter carrying causal order; the three advance paths (commit +1, piggyback max+1, WAL stamp read-only) cover all SCN write scenarios; BOC and Piggyback are complementary, providing propagation safety during low-activity periods and zero-overhead synchronization during high-activity periods respectively; per-thread xl_scn reduces WAL hot-path CAS contention to an atomic load; and safety_gap plus periodic fsync ensure SCN does not regress after a crash.
+This chapter has established the SCN conceptual framework: cross-node incomparability of LSN is the fundamental motivation for introducing a Lamport clock; the 8-byte encoding separates node_id (high 8 bits) from local_scn (low 56 bits), with the former guaranteeing global uniqueness and the latter carrying causal order; the three advance paths (commit atomic +1, observe CAS max+1, WAL stamp read-only) cover all SCN write scenarios; envelope piggyback (spec-2.4, every frame at offset 20) carries the primary load while LMON-mediated BOC fanout (spec-2.9 + 2.10) provides the idle safety net; per-thread xl_scn reduces the WAL hot path to an atomic load; and crash recovery rebuilds SCN through the spec-1.18 WAL replay path — no dedicated persistence file.
+The safety_gap and pg_scn/ in SCN design doc §8 remain design goals, not implementation facts.

 For deep protocol details, see the following resources: